Jadday/jdy-portfolio/README.md

-# jdy-portfolio
+# Personal Portfolio
-Portfolio website and blog by James Daw.
+This repo contains the site for my personal portfolio and blog.